RTurney/Bank-tech-test/README.md

 ## Build status:

+At its current implementation, this code allows users to initialise a bank account, add and withdraw a money.

-This code is still in development.
+A transaction summary statement is still in development.

 ## Implemented features: